seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 //ST: !
 But there are two limitations:

 - some parameters, even when you choose them in the properties, don't apply.
-For the Button, I tried to select a bold and italic "font name" in the properties and a blue font color, but they did not show on the preview.
+For the Button, try to select a bold and italic "font name" in the properties: it will not work (the Button will remain as it is).

 //ST: !
 - some parameters are simply not available in the GUI Builder.
 I'd like to put the phrase "Discover the beautiful landscapes... " at the center of the screen but the properties of the Label in the GUI Builder don't offer this possibility.

-TIP: The GUI Builder is constantly improving so it might change in the near future!
+TIP: The GUI Builder is constantly improving.
+When you will download an updated version of the plugin, things might be fixed!

 //ST: !
 When these situations arise, the solution is to work from a different location to apply your styles.
 Let's see how: